The Web address of this article is http://sfhelp.org/grief/basics.htm

 emotional level

-of our normal grief process is
+of our normal grief process occurs when we fully accept our loss/es and

-Regaining stable emotional calmness, which
+Regaining stable calmness

-selective new bonds.
+our losses and their impacts (above) promotes this calmness.
 Periods of calm sadness (e.g. at anniversaries) may

 continue.

-We life-long losers
+We losers

 can move through these phases in order, repeat or skip one or several phases for a while,